kara-abdelaziz/32KB-memory-cache/README.md

 ![cache logsim implementation](images/Cache_logisim_screenshot.png)

 # FSM controllers
 Three embedded controllers were used to ensure some sequential jobs needed for the proper working of the cache.
 The 3 controllers can be seen in the Logisim implementation image above.
 They are as follows, **Cache Controller** and its finite state machine, it is shown in the image below.
+The study of the finite state machine is registred in this [file](FSM study/Controller SFM study.pdf).
 ![Cache controller](images/Cache_Controller_SM.png)
 And the **Line Loader** and the **Line Strorer** which their finite state machine is described in the image below, they are responsible for loading a line from memory to the cache, and storing a line from cache to memory respectively.
 Those two controllers share practically the same finite state machine with small differences in their outputs.
+The study of their finite state machine is registred in this [file](FSM study/Load-Store SFM study.pdf).
 ![Line loader and storer controller](images/Line_Loader_Strorer_FSM.png)